FACTBOX-Keystone XL dominates US energy, environment agenda

 PIPELINE POLITICS

-The project had posed political risks for President Barack Obama as he seeks to hold on to the White House in 2012.
+The project poses political risks for Obama as he seeks to hold on to the White House in 2012.